 - In a medium mixing bowl, combine cream cheese, powdered sugar, zest, juice and salt.
 Beat on medium high speed for about 4 - 5 minutes, until fluffy.

 - In 2 ounce shot glasses, layer cream cheese mixture, nuts and blueberries.
 Begin and end with cream cheese mixture and finish with nuts on top.

 - Chill for 30 minutes to set, if you have that much patience.

-- I used regular Philadelphia cream cheese.
+I used regular Philadelphia cream cheese.
 I've tried other brands and I'm never quite as happy with the result.
 I'm not being paid by Philly cream cheese, it's just my preference.
-If you happen to be affiliated with Philly, I'm not against being paid to say it 😉

-- Also, you can try this with the low fat cream cheese, but the consistency won't be as creamy.
-You are only have a tiny portion, so eat the good stuff.
+Also, you can try this with the low fat cream cheese, but the consistency won't be as creamy.
+You are only having a small portion, so eat the good stuff.

 You can also toast them in a dry skillet on the stove.
 Stir them around occasionally so they don't burn and the same rules apply for walking away from them: Don't.